gokberkgunes/hugo-personal-website/content/posts/italizing-mathematical-expressions/index.md

 ---

 When we write down mathematical expressions we commonly face the dilemma of italicizing the character or not.
-This article will guide us when we should use roman characters, i.e., upright font, and, when should we avoid them.
+This article will guide us when to use upright characters and when to not.

 ## Mathematical Text
 ### Common Issues While Writing Mathematical Expressions